-The Weird Reason 1 In 5 Of Us Would Fail The MI5 Application Process
+The 5 Reasons Why You Would Fail The MI5 Application Process

 "You may not realise it," the advert counsels, "but life has given you the skills you need to be an MI5 operational intelligence officer.
 "Your experience of dealing with people means you can build trust and relationships with all sorts of individuals, which makes you the ideal candidate for developing a career securing the information we need to protect national security."

 Over the pond, our friends in the CIA also take a rather open approach to their recruitment process.
-Since the dawn of social media, the Central Intelligence Agency has found it impossible to prevent failed applicants from revealing details from the recruitment process online, so theyve elected to make the process as public as safety permits.
-One surprising revelation to come out of this is the way they handle suspicions of counter-espionage in applicants.
-The CIAs head of recruitment, Ron Partick, told Forbes Magazine;
+Since the dawn of social media, the Central Intelligence Agency has found it impossible to prevent failed applicants from revealing details from the recruitment process online, so they've elected to make the process as public as safety permits.
+One surprising revelation to come out of this is how they handle counter-espionage suspicions in applicants.
+The CIA's head of recruitment, Ron Partick, told Forbes Magazine;

-This will quite simply blow people myths about the CIA, but one of the ways we do it is we simply ask: Are you connected with a foreign government or do you have relatives working for a foreign government, or do you have any connections or allegiances that may be a conflict if you were working for the CIA?
+This will quite blow people's myths about the CIA, but one of the ways we ask: Are you connected with a foreign government?
+Do you have relatives working for a foreign government, or do you have any connections or allegiances that may be a conflict if you were working for the CIA?

-- Despite the obvious dangers of spy work, MI5 claims to work within the law and indeed within health and safety law.
-In fact, they were recruiting for a new head of health and safety in 2013, at a salary of £60,000 per year.
-The only catch, they wouldnt tell applicants anything else about the role.
+- Despite the obvious dangers of spy work, MI5 claims to work within the law and health and safety law.
+They were recruiting for a new head of health and safety in 2013, at a salary of £60,000 per year.
+The only catch was that they wouldn't tell applicants anything else about the role.

-- Much of the equipment MI5 operatives use is classified, and no doubt high tech.
-Which is why it surprised many when in 2006 Russia accused British spies of concealing a covert listening device inside a fake rock and placing it on a Moscow street.
+- Much of MI5 operatives' equipment is classified and, no doubt, high-tech.
+This is why it surprised many when, in 2006, Russia accused British spies of concealing a covert listening device inside a fake rock and placing it on a Moscow street.
 Even more surprising was that this allegation turned out to be true.

-- MI5 has a secret Northern Operations Centre although it doesnt say where this is located.
-However, speculation about an MI5 facility just over the road from the BBCs new home at Media City, Salford is quite strong.
+- MI5 has a secret Northern Operations Centre, but it doesn't say where it is.
+However, speculation about an MI5 facility just over the road from the BBC's new home at Media City, Salford, is quite intense.